amirrezaDev1378/simple-resume-template-react/README.md

 <h1>usage :</h1>

 1.Download and extract the main branch

-2.open a terminal and install the packages using : `npm install`
+1.Download and extract the main branch

 ___

 <h1>customize : </h1>